pfilipsson/ai-experiment/README.md

 ## 🔍 How the Analysis Works

-1. Rule documents in `/rules/` are embedded into ChromaDB.
+1. Rule documents in `/rules/` are embedded into an in-memory vector store.
 2. User uploads a Swagger/OpenAPI spec through the frontend.
 3. Backend:
    - Parses YAML or JSON
    - Extracts operations, schemas, paths
-   - Retrieves relevant rules via vector search
+   - Retrieves relevant rules via vector search (semantic similarity)
    - Builds an LLM prompt using RAG context
    - Receives a structured analysis
 4. Frontend displays: